Aliucord/documentation/theme-dev/README.md

 | input_background | changes the background of places where you can enter text, for example: Notes in a user profile, Role name enter |

-* Normal strings take priority over Simple Strings so if a string in the simple string group is changed by adding it in color, that string will get prioritized
+* Normal Strings take priority over Simple Strings so if a String grouped in with a Simple String is changed, that individual changed string will be prioritized.
-* If you want to know what strings get changed using the simple strings check [this](https://github.com/Vendicated/AliucordPlugins/blob/1d7ba8900ad6d4cfb17e6be670e273a8b9cee212/Themer/src/main/kotlin/dev/vendicated/aliucordplugs/themer/Constants.kt#L71#135) out
+* If you'd like to know what groups of strings are changed when using Simple Strings view [this](https://github.com/Vendicated/AliucordPlugins/blob/1d7ba8900ad6d4cfb17e6be670e273a8b9cee212/Themer/src/main/kotlin/dev/vendicated/aliucordplugs/themer/Constants.kt#L71#135).

 <br />
 <br />